 You want to remove all of the debris around the unit, or professionally get it removed by services like Comfort Zone SC.
 You will also want to spray and wipe down the fan blades to ensure that your system is as clean as possible.

 While checking your condenser, look at any wiring that you can see outside of your home.
 Look for any frayed or chewed wires.
 Rodents and other pests might have gnawed on your wire covers, exposing the underlying metal.

 If you do notice any damaged or exposed wires, have those repaired right away.
 Damaged wires can lead to shorts in your system and could even cause power surges, shocks, or fires.

 Change Your Filters

 As the seasons change, so should your HVAC system filters.
-When you are getting ready to transition from heat to air conditioning, make sure you change out your air filters.
+When you are getting ready to transition from heat to air conditioning, make sure you change out your air filters or call services like LA AC Repair who can get them done professionally.
 This rotation will give you a fresh start for the new season.

 Inspect Your Drain Line